 It took me around 3-4 hours to understand how this game works.
 Glitches and bugs might have contributed to this time.
-Regardless, Cyberpunk plays a bit differently from your typical RPG console.
+Regardless, Cyberpunk plays a bit differently from your typical RPG.

 Graphically Cyberpunk is great to look at.

-Everything from environments to characters, cars, and empty soda cans have very detailed textures.
-However, one thing to note here is that for the best graphical experince, you will have to wait on consoles as the Next-gen upgrades are not out yet.
+Everything from environments to characters, cars, and empty soda cans has very detailed textures.
+However, one thing to note here is that for the best graphical experience, you will have to wait on consoles as the Next-gen upgrades are not out yet.

 One major worry I had before starting Cyberpunk was the retro 80’s feel.
-Fortunately, not once was I ever distracted by this theme.
-Many of the cars have an 80’s cyberpunk retro design to them.
+Fortunately, I was never distracted by this theme.
+Many of the cars have an 80’s retro design to them.
 But not once did this take away the pleasure of playing Cyberpunk for me.

-So many times does Cyberpunk 2077 get it to spot on.
+So many times Cyberpunk 2077 gets it spot on with the voice acting.
+The cast of actors is incredible and draws you into the story while creating strong emotions for what is happening around them.
 But there are times where the delivery and tone of particular dialogue just didn’t line up to what I meant or expected my character to say.
 This, by no means, is a deal-breaker.
 Many games have this same issue.
 I just wish it would have happened less during my playthroughs.
 Game sounds and music fit into Night City’s world quite perfectly and helps immerse you in the world.
 I can’t tell you the number of times I found myself banging my head while listening to this game’s soundtrack.

 All in all, Cyberpunk 2077 is not a game without its faults.
 This is certainly a title that should have been delayed and polished up more before release.
 At the time of writing this review, CD Projekt red has fixed many of the major bugs, but there are still plenty plaguing this game.
 I do not doubt that in time CD Projekt Red will release more patches and transform this game into what they initially envisioned it would be on release.